dhatim/dropwizard-jwt-cookie-authentication/README.md

 Once a subject has been set, it can be retrieved using the `@Auth` annotation in method signatures.

-Each time an API is called, a fresh cookie JWT is issued to reset the session TTL.
+Each time an API endpont is called, a fresh cookie JWT is issued to reset the session TTL.
 You can use the `@DontRefreshSession` where this behavior is not wanted.

 To specify a max age in the cookie (aka "remember me"), use `Subject.setLongTermToken(true)`.